-In the past, we have been fobbed off by previous Ag Ministers who believe this issue is not within their portfolio remit.
-However, with increasing evidence and the detrimental impacts to the agriculture industry both buybacks and carp are having, this issue is completely within the responsibility of the agriculture portfolio to weigh in.
+We are disappointed in previous Environment Ministers who believe this issue is not within their portfolio remit.
+However, with increasing evidence about the unintended consequences of environmental watering programs, this issue is completely within the responsibility of the environment portfolio to weigh in.